SEED-platform/OEP/SEED Benchmark/guides/OEP Benchmark Implementation Guide.md

 ## Edit Configuration Properties

 Configuration can be edited in the Oei.properties file.
-It is found in the github site at: [https://github.com/OpenEfficiencyPlatform/OEP/tree/master/SEED%20Benchmark/mulesoft/src/main/resources](https://github.com/OpenEfficiencyPlatform/OEP/tree/master/SEED%20Benchmark/mulesoft/src/main/resources)
+It is found in [github](/SEED%20Benchmark/conf)

 Edit, save, commit changes to this file.
 The instance must be reloaded for it to run using the updated Oei.properties file.
 All new instances will require updating: Mule host configuration, SEED user configuration, Salesforce user configuration, and Mule error email configuration.
 Some instances may choose to update: SEED trigger update label name configuration, and update timer configuration.